adrianhelvik/funky-di/README.md

 relative paths are not supported, and will throw an error.
 A solution is to use `path.resolve(__dirname, 'relative/path-to-file')`

+For a more classical DI feel you can change `options.injectMethod` to `constructor`.
+With Any other methods, they will load after the class has been constructed, but with `constructor` as the inject method, you will have access to all of your dependencies in the constructor as well.

 * Default: "inject"
 * How to change:
     * Set `options.injectMethod` to string to change or false to disable